 What Cleaners Should You Not Use on Your Le Creuset

-Liquid, paste or powder cleaners that are abraisive, as well as steel wool, metal scourers and metal scrapers.
+Liquid, paste, or powder cleaners that are abrasive, as well as steel wool, metal scourers, and metal scrapers.

-Use only Le Creuset approved cleaners, clothes and scourers (nylon).
+Use only Le Creuset’s approved cleaners, cloths, and scourers (nylon).

 Dishwasher and Cast-Iron Cookware

 Le Creuset cookware is dishwasher safe with the exception of those pots that have wooden handles.
 Over time, their enamel will dull down from being washed in a dishwasher by the detergent this can be avoided by hand washing instead.

 Make sure the cooking surface of cast-iron pots is completely dry before storing them in order to avoid rusting in contact with moisture from air humidity when they’re stored away.

 Storing Le Creuset Cookware